ionic-team/ionic-docs/src/pages/angular/your-first-app.md

 </ion-tab-button>
 ```

+Save all changes to see them automatically applied in the browser.
 That’s just the start of all the cool things we can do with Ionic.
 Up next, implement camera taking functionality on the web, then build it for iOS and Android.